Hobbesdcc/PictureFileCompare/README.md

 -
 **Other Info:**

-Author: Dave Chamot
+Author: Dave C

-Tested on: Windows 7 only
+Tested on: Windows 7 & 10